Broomball: History

 There is no known fully accurate history of broomball.
 The exact origin of the sport has been difficult to pinpoint.
 The best estimates in regards to its origin involves the First Nations in Canada, who are believed to have passed the sport on to the settlers.

-The first known recorded broomball games in North America have been found documented in Perdue, Saskatchewan, on March 5, 1909, though the game has also been observed to have been played by organized girls teams in the Canadian province of Ontario in the early 1900s.
+The first known recorded broomball games in North America were a variant played on roller skates in New York City and Kentucky.
+The first documented play in Canada is at Perdue, Saskatchewan, on March 5, 1909, though the game has also been observed to have been played by organized girls teams in the province of Ontario in the early 1900s.

 The Canadian style of the game is believed to have spread south to the United States, becoming especially popular in Minnesota.
 In 1910 a group of men would gather and play on the ice by the docks in Duluth, Minnesota.
 By the 1960s a broomball community was thriving in Minnesota.

 Initially the sport used brooms, usually corn brooms, and an assortment of different types of balls which were bigger than a baseball but not larger than a soccer ball.
 The playing area for a game of broomball took place on either a snow-covered area or field, or on an area of ice created by frozen ponds, lakes, rivers and the like, until both enclosed indoor and outdoor ice rinks, usually ice hockey rinks using artificial ice became more prevalent.
 Today the game is played on snow mostly during organized winter festivals, but play using an ice surface, especially artificial ones, has grown in popularity and is the playing area more prevalently seen used today.
 In regards to equipment, sport specific sticks and balls are available and have been developed for the game with balls designed for both indoor and outdoor play, while protective equipment is similar to and sometimes identical to that found in the sport of ice hockey.

 Broomball gradually spread internationally over the following decades, and by the 1980s, organized broomball was being played in Australia, Japan, Sweden, Italy, Germany, and Switzerland.